Recent developments in legislation & Jurisprudence – Baton Rouge 2

 Follow us on Facebook and Twitter to keep up with seminar developments and other things of interest to you. #LSUCLE #RecentDevelopments

 Register online now for one or both days.
 Click here.

-Click here for a brochure and registration form for all Recent Developments locations.
-A seminar brochure, including a detailed schedule and registration form to fax or mail, will be posted here; check back often.
+For a seminar brochure, including a detailed schedule and registration form to fax or mail, click here.

 Topics and Speakers: (subject to change without notice)

 Friday, November 14, 8:00 am-5:50 pm (8.0 CLE hours)

 Successions & Donations – Joseph W. Mengis